exosite-archive/hvac-reference-application/README.md

 ![image alt text](new_business_button.png)

+**NOTE:** Whether your company is real or imaginary, you will need to create a business profile.
+This business is where you will house your products and solutions in the steps ahead, set up your team members as users, and access your account's billing and payment information.

 ## Create Product

 Once a business has been created, you will need to create a product.
 The product you will create is the virtual representation of the BBG’s physical hardware and sensors that will send data to the platform.
 To create a new product, navigate to the following URL.